pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 could find a new system by looking at elements of the old system, and filling in any gaps that we find.
 But cultural change and innovation don't happen that way.
 Besides that, many of the tools that are used for scholarship right now are based on cultural practices from which we are trying to get away.
-We need technology that will enable the culture of the Scholarly Commons, and this technology is currently missing.
 We were not going to discover some preexisting solution at this workshop that has been waiting for us out there just by looking at all the components of the current system.
 We need something more.

 To explain what I mean by this, allow me to share a similar fallacy and resulting struggle in the practice of medicine: